nash-md/twilio-contact-center/README.md

 Before you start the install, you’ll need the following variables from the Twilio Account Portal.
 If you haven't used Twilio before, welcome!
 You'll need to [Sign up for a Twilio account](https://www.twilio.com/try-twilio).

-We recommend you create a separate sub-account within Twilio and install this app using that sub-accoount credentials.
+We recommend you create a separate project within Twilio and install this app using that project.

 **Note:** It is recommended that you have an upgraded Twilio account to fully experience this demo.